joaquinponzone/joaquinponzone/README.md

-### Hi there 👋 , I'm Joaquin and I'm a Full-Stack Developer.
+### Hi there 👋 !
+I'm Joaquin.

+I'm a Full-Stack Developer

 - 🔭 Currently working with a team on an e-commerce proyect from scratch.
 - 🌱 Learning Supabase ⚡.